 You can read more of what I am doing differently with this second pregnancy with exercise.

-And see another great exercise to prevent diastasis during pregnancy .
+And see another great exercise to prevent diastasis during pregnancy.

 Questions to think about: Are you training your core specifically?
 Are you making sure to avoid or limit diastasis recti potential exercises like crunches or things in the frontal position?

-I am sharing 3 new core (and safe) exercises that I have been doing lately and really liking to keep my core strong.
+I am sharing 3 new core (and safe) exercises that I have been doing lately and really like to keep my core strong.
 There are some really great core training moves but these 3 I really like as they incorporate using a stability ball to challenge the core even more.

 Like I mention in the video you can do these core moves pre and post pregnancy too.
 If you are thinking of getting pregnant soon I recommend you start training your deep inner core muscles now.